-- Story Time Phonics (TTS) to be rolled out to all classes from September 2018 - Classes to follow Story Time Phonics.
-If children are not ready for this program children to have a Sensory story lesson - Staff INSET to ensure all staff are aware of new strategies and resources - Timetabled phonics sessions (1-2 per week depending on class) - Resources to be checked and monitored regularly to ensure they are available for all staff and children to assess - Base- line assessments to take place at the start of each academic year to ensure planning is aimed at the correct level to suit the majority of the class - End of phase/term/ year assessments to monitor progress - Children to be heard reading every week by a member of staff and, where possible, this reading session should integrate fully decodable phonics books to consolidate learning - If it is deemed suitable, homework activities will be sent home to parents. - Resources in library to support each phase to be used by class teachers as and when appropriate - Assessments to take place on a minimum termly basis to assess progress against a baseline assessment - Teaching will be geared to the level of ability for each pupil, where possible.
+- Story Time Phonics (TTS) (rolled out in September 2018) - Classes to follow Story Time Phonics.
+If children are not ready for this program children to have a Communication lesson - Staff INSET to ensure all staff are aware of new strategies and resources or opportunities to meet with the coordinator for support with planning and assessment - Timetabled phonics sessions (1-2 per week depending on class) - Resources to be checked and monitored regularly to ensure they are available for all staff and children to assess - Base- line assessments to take place at the start of each academic year to ensure planning is aimed at the correct level to suit the majority of the class.
+Further assessments to take place each term and to be recorded on Earwig to allow for whole school development and monitoring - Children to be heard reading every week by a member of staff and, where possible, this reading session should integrate fully decodable phonics books to consolidate learning - If it is deemed suitable, homework activities will be sent home to parents. - Resources in library to support each phase to be used by class teachers as and when appropriate - Assessments to take place on a minimum termly basis to assess progress against a baseline assessment - Teaching will be geared to the level of ability for each pupil, where possible.
 Work and activities will be differentiated appropriately and pupils may not reach levels expected as stated in the National Curriculum. - Children who are non-verbal to be encouraged to use a range of phonic programs to ensure they can assess new learning. - ICT to be used, where appropriate, to enable all children to show their understanding whether verbal or non-verbal